-Development of the proprietary Virax Immune suite of IVD T-Cell test kits, which has a huge potential in immunology diagnostics and therapeutics, and development of the Virax Immune Mobile Application that will allow consumers to access their test results and then link to a variety of information and advice regarding their immunological profile provided by their test results.
+Development of the proprietary ViraxImmune suite of IVD T-Cell test kits and development of the ViraxImmune Mobile Application that will allow consumers to access their test results and then link to a variety of information and advice regarding their immunological profile provided by their test results.

-We believe COVID-19 brought the role of the healthcare industry to the forefront of society and has created the opportunity for us to be positioned in the IVD industry as the "go to" industry to rapidly and develop the appropriate immunology responses to any pathogen, including future pandemics.
-To capture this opportunity, we have made significant investments with respect to our gross income in the development of a new brand and a technology platform, Virax Immune, which we seek to initially develop a new COVID diagnostic test kit aiming at the detection of T-Cell immune responses to the SARS-Cov-2 virus.
+We believe COVID-19 brought the role of the healthcare industry to the forefront of society and has created the opportunity for us to be positioned in the IVD industry as the "go to" industry to rapidly develop the appropriate immunology responses to any pathogen, including future pandemics.
+To capture this opportunity, we have made significant investments in the development of a new brand and a technology platform, ViraxImmune, which we seek to initially develop a new COVID-19 diagnostic test kit aiming at the detection of T-Cell immune responses to the SARS-Cov-2 virus.
 We plan to continue to make significant investments to solidify and improve our diagnostic and technological edge.
-For example, with artificial intelligence, we aim to personalize and optimize user experience, display a variety of information regarding their immunological profile, and tailor health recommendations based on consumer individual test results within our mobile application under Virax Immune, and thereby improve consumer engagements.
-Although we have developed a functioning prototype of T-Cell IVD Test, we are still in the process of conducting further tests and we have not submitted any T-Cell IVD Test to any regulatory agency for approval, we have identified other diseases where T-cell testing under Virax Immune products could be an important diagnostic tool to identify other viral diseases.
-We believe we can leverage upon our technologies to develop and adapt the T-cell test which will allow us to grow our product offering under the Virax Immune brand for a broader IVD application through T-cell testing to cover over 14 viral threats.
-Further, we have signed a letter of intent and are in the process of negotiating a definitive agreement with a European Union based materials technology company to acquire partially their relevant proprietary technology, and we have no specific closing timeline as of the date of this report.
-After the acquisition, the proprietary technology will allow us to test m
+For example, with artificial intelligence, we aim to personalize and optimize user experience, display a variety of information regarding their immunological profile, and tailor health recommendations based on consumer individual test results within our mobile application under ViraxImmune, and thereby improve consumer engagements.

+Although we have developed a functioning prototype of T-Cell IVD/Immune response Test, we are still in the process of conducting further tests and we have not submitted any T-Cell IVD/Immune response Test to any regulatory agency for approval, we have identified other diseases where T-cell testing under ViraxImmune products could be an important diagnostic tool to identify other viral diseases.
+We believe we can leverage upon our technologies to develop and adapt the T-cell test which will allow us to grow our product offering under the ViraxImmune brand for a broader IVD application through T-cell testing to cover other viral threats.
+For further details on ViraxImmune, see "Our Products and Services - ViraxImmune" in this section.